 The net position is a forecast of New Zealand's emissions against this target.

 Each year, the Ministry for the Environment leads a whole-of-government process to update the net position for the Minister for Climate Change Issues.
-The report provides a forecast of New Zealand's likely balance of emission units during the first commitment period of the Kyoto Protocol (2008–2012).
+The latest report provides provisional data for New Zealand's balance of emission units during the first commitment period of the Kyoto Protocol (2008–2012).
+The data will be finalised after the UNFCCC review process is complete.

 The net position webpage also includes the latest information on the provision for the Kyoto Protocol Financial Position.